Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Pay attention to version compatibility.
 As you begin working with modules, Mabotja advised, keep version compatibility in mind.
 “Version compatibility is a frequent issue,” Mabotja said.
 “Some modules work only with PowerShell 7, while others may not support it at all.
 Always check the PowerShell version required for the modules you use.”

 • Explore the PowerShell Gallery.
 Newbies should start by exploring the PowerShell Gallery, which offers a vast collection of reliable and well-documented prebuilt modules.
 “Begin with official modules to build a solid foundation, then gradually experiment with custom modules,” Mabotja said.
-“Tutorials, forums, and interactive lessons can also provide valuable support as you learn.
+“Tutorials, forums and interactive lessons can also provide valuable support as you learn.
 Remember, practice is key!”

 Mark Fairlie contributed to this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?